dmonfan/PythonMouse2020/README.md

 M < C < D < B < L < E < M.

-Also, a smaller loop where, C < P < L, the python being scared by the lion and scaring the cat.
+Also there is a smaller loop where, C < P < L, the python being scared by the lion and scaring the cat.

 There are 6 levels so far, levels 0-5.